turbulem/ios-guidelines/README.md

 @property (nonatomic, assign) BOOL myBoolean;
 @property (nonatomic, copy, readonly, nullable) NSString *myOtherString;

-@property (nonatomic, weak, nullable) id delegate; //Weak properties must be nullable.
-Compiler will not complain if never set to nil by the programmer.
-If not annotated as nullable, property still set to nil by runtime though.
+// Weak properties must be nullable.
+Compiler will not complain if never set to nil by
+// the programmer.
+If not annotated as nullable, property still set to nil by runtime
+@property (nonatomic, weak, nullable) id delegate; though.

 - (instancetype)initWithString:(NSString *)string otherString:(nullable NSString *)otherString;

 @end